tomphttp/specifications/BareServerV2.md

 ## Split Headers

 Due to very common webservers forbidding very long header values, headers on V2 will be split into smaller parts.
-If a `x-bare-` header value is over 2096 Bytes, **do not expect a response from the server**.
+If a `x-bare-` header value is over **3072** Bytes (3.5 KB), **do not expect a response from the server**.
 If the server receives the large header, it will send a a [`INVALID_BARE_HEADER`](./BareServerErrors.md) error.
 If the server doesn't receive the header, the response may vary in status codes depending on the server.

 Example: